 We were not all cut from the same cookie-cutter, and that’s okay.
 But that means not all styles look great on everybody.
+To find a flattering mom style, choose clothes that suit your body type well.
 After three c-sections, I have come to terms with the fact that form-fitting crop tops are not my friend, but blousy tops are great.

 Some of us have amazing shoulders, but flabby midsections.
 So get a great sleeveless top!
-Others have slim waists, but we don’t love our legs– so invest in fitted tops and flowing skirts.
+Others have slim waists, but we don’t love our legs.
+Hence, invest in fitted tops and flowing skirts.
 When we dress in clothes that flatter us, we feel more confident to tackle the world.

 In the same way that not all styles of clothes look great on everybody, there is no color that looks amazing on everybody.
-How do you find your best colors?
+How do you find your best colors for your individual mom style?
 Think about that favorite top or dress.
 You know, the special clothes you wear and get lots of different compliments.
 Chances are, they’re in a similar color palette, which looks amazing on your skin.
 Those are probably your best colors.

 That way, you’re not tempted to wear them!
 I held on to some pre-pregnancy clothes for years thinking I’d wear them again.
 But they just sat collecting dust in my closet, only to be way out of style when I finally donated them to Goodwill.
 Sometimes we hesitate to give things away since we know how much money we spent on a certain item, or it was a gift.

-A really great pair of earrings, a necklace, or handbag can make an otherwise bland outfit feel special.
+A really gorgeous pair of earrings, a necklace, or a handbag can make an otherwise bland outfit feel special.
 Many accessories will match anything, too, and they’ll always fit you.
 I personally am a huge fan of statement earrings, but others go crazy for handbags or shoes.
+A stylish rose gold watch from Nordgreen would also be a fun accessory to polish and pull together an outfit!
 It’s all about adding that little extra pop to make you give you an incredible sense of mom style.

-Trends come and go, and you don’t have to try them all.
+Trends come and go, and you don’t have to try them all for your mom style.
 Denim or even jumpsuits can usually look great on anyone with the right styling, but other trends might not work on everyone.
 Also, I will never understand why the high-waisted, pleated cropped pants have come back in fashion?
 Why?!?!
-Or mom jeans? —but if they look good on you, go for it!
+Or mom jeans?
+But if they look good on you, go for it!

 While it can be great to follow trends, you’ll always look better in clothes that flatter you.
-That being said, here are a few Fall trends to kick off the school year.
+That being said, here are a few Fall trends for your mom style to kick off the school year.

 - Wide-leg pants– so say goodbye to skinny jeans

-- Pinks and orange– especially in bold, rich hues
+- Fringe– for some fun, flapper accentsFuchsia, orange, and red– especially in bold, rich hues

-- Sequins, and sparkles, and psychedelic prints- so brighten things up
+- Bold prints and color blocking- so brighten things up

 Some of us are casual, sporty people who will feel fancy in athleisure, rather than our 5-year-old yoga pants.
 Others like to dress up.
-Having a great style doesn’t mean you need to adhere to some obscure set of standards.
-It’s all about knowing who you are, and being comfortable with that.
+Having great mom style doesn’t mean you need to adhere to some obscure set of standards.
+It’s all about knowing who you are and being comfortable with that.